Emy2440/AWS_Solutions_Architecture/S3 Bucket Policy for CloudFront Access/README.md

 ### 6. Test Access Restrictions
 - Attempt to access an object directly from the S3 bucket using its S3 URL.
 This should be restricted.
-- Access the object through the CloudFront distribution URL (distribution domain name) and verify that it works
+- Access the object through the CloudFront distribution URL (distribution domain name) and verify that it works.

 ![Accessing object URL in CLoudFront](./img/access-URL.png)